 4. Revenues by Markets and Customers

-- While the Services category accounted for the majority of revenues, growth mostly occurred in the Ground Segment Manufacturing and Products and Applications categories.
+- While the services sub-segment accounted for the majority of revenues, growth mostly occurred in the products and applications, as well as space systems manufacturing sub-segments.

-- In terms of sectors of activity, 85% of revenues came from Satellite Communication.
-However, Navigation experienced the highest growth.
+- In terms of sectors of activities, 81% of revenues came from Satellite Communication.
+However, the Navigation sector experienced the highest growth year-over-year.

-- Canadian space exports increased by 7%, reaching $2.1B.
-The U.S. remains the main export destination, accounting for 46% of space export revenues.
+- Canadian space exports increased by 7%, reaching $2.3B.
+The U.S. remained the main export destination, accounting for 57% of space export revenues.

-- Overall, 13% of space revenues were derived from government sources and 87% from non-government sources.
+- Overall, 15% of the space revenues were derived from government sources and 85% from non-government sources.

-Space sector revenues can be broken down into value-chain segments and categories based on the type of work that the organization is carrying out in order to produce goods and services.
+Space sector revenues can be broken down into value-chain segments and sub-segments based on the type of work that the organization is carrying out in order to produce goods and services.
 The two main segments are upstream and downstream activities.
-The upstream segment in Canada – comprised of the Research, Engineering and Consulting; Space Segment Manufacturing; and Ground Segment Manufacturing categories – generated $0.9B in revenues in .
-The downstream segment – comprised of the Satellite Operations; Products and Applications (e.g. manufacturing of terminals and development of software applications); and Services (e.g. broadcasting) categories – generated $4.7B in revenues in .
-A detailed description of the value-chain categorization is provided in Annex C. Revenues in each category can be broken down as follows:
+The upstream segment — comprised of the research, engineering and consulting as well as space and ground segment manufacturing sub-segments — generated $0.8B in revenues in .
+The downstream segment — comprised of the satellite operations, manufacturing of products (e.g. terminals), development of software applications, and the provision of services (e.g. broadcasting) sub-segments — generated $4.9B in revenues in .
+A detailed description of the value-chain categorization is provided in Annex C. Revenues in each sub-segment can be broken down as follows:

-- Research, Engineering and Consulting amounted to $195M in , a 7% decline ($14M) from .
-This category accounts for 3% of total revenues.
+- Research, Engineering and Consulting amounted to $220M in , a 13% growth ($25M) from .
+This sub-segment accounted for 4% of total revenues in .